Where to Place Cities On Your Map

 Make it a Game

-How does the city survive?
+How does this city survive?

-How does the city thrive?
+How does this city thrive?